-3.32 Riverside Park
+3.33 Riverside Park

-The proposal for this ward is a two-member ward that will result in an electorate of 9,263 by 2028 with a variance of 6.58%.
-The Council considers that although this ward exceeds the 10 threshold, it has well-defined boundaries and results in a proposal that facilitates effective local government.
-Alternatives were considered but would have a negative effect on community boundaries.
+The proposal for this ward is a two-member ward that will result in an electorate of 8169 by 2028 with a variance of -4.5%.
+The Council considers that this ward has well-defined boundaries and results in good electoral equality.

-3.32.2 How does the proposal reflect community interests and boundaries?
+3.33.2 How does the proposal reflect community interests and boundaries?

-The southern edge of this proposed ward is defined largely by the A45 dual carriage way, except for an area to the south of the road which incorporates Billing Aquadrome Holiday Park but is otherwise composed of industrial and out-of-town retail development.
+The southern edge of this proposed ward is defined largely by the A45 dual carriage way, except for an area to the south of the road which incorporates

+Billing Aquadrome Holiday Park but is otherwise composed of industrial and out-of-town retail development.
 This part of the ward is enclosed by the River Nene and a number of lakes formed by quarrying of sand and gravel.
 To the north of the ward is Abington Park, a large park which houses a museum, café, play equipment and a lake.
 The western end of the ward is defined by the A5095, which borders the proposed Phippsville Ward.
 The proposed ward includes communities around the Billing Road area, which is composed mainly of Victorian-era terraced housing, and Abington Vale which is predominantly post-war development.